revsys/vinnie/README.md

 `vinnie replace /path/to/file` will replace the marker (default of `__VINNIE_VERSION__`) in this file with the current version.

-`vinnie show-config` dumps the current configuration vinnie is operating with, mostly for debugging.
+`vinnie show-config` dumps the current configuration Vinnie is operating with, mostly for debugging.

 ## Nonsemantic versioning